-There is a long held belief that weight training will ruin your golf swing.
+There is a long-held belief that weight training will ruin your golf swing.
 This belief has been around so long, I don’t know when it began.
 Depending on how you interpret this general statement, it could be true…or not.

-Sure, if your muscle mass changes dramatically in a relatively short time, your swing is going to change and probably for the worse.
+Sure, if your muscle mass changes dramatically in a relatively short time, your swing is going to change, and probably for the worse.
 But if you take that belief statement to mean, increasing strength and muscle tone with moderate workouts and exercise, then I disagree with the notion altogether.

 If your idea of “training” for golf is just heading to the driving range a few times a month, then your golf performance may not be as high as it could be.
 Just building up a little more strength may be all that is needed to hit the ball another ten to twenty yards.

 While some people may have specific strength deficiencies that deserve special attention, the average golfer only needs a 60-minute workout two to three times per week.
-This workout should include general weight training, which works all the major muscle groups.
+This workout should include general weight training, which works for all the major muscle groups.
 You should limit the number of sets per muscle group to 3–4 and not lift particularly heavy.
 What you’re looking for is a moderate, overall body toning routine.
 Don’t forget to properly warm up and stretch those muscles before and after your weight training.

 In addition to strength training, you will likely benefit from periodic aerobic exercise as well.
 This is especially true if you are a golfer who walks the course and finds that you become fatigued before the end of the round.
 Fatigue will not only cause you to hit the ball with less power, but it will also cause you to lose concentration easily and become sloppy with your form.